PostgreSQL - VIEWS

 Restrict access to the data such that a user can only see limited data instead of complete table.

-Because views are not ordinary tables, so you may not execute a DELETE, INSERT, or UPDATE statement on a view.
-But you can create a RULE to correct this problem of using DELETE, INSERT or UPDATE on a view.
+Since views are not ordinary tables, you may not be able to execute a DELETE, INSERT, or UPDATE statement on a view.
+However, you can create a RULE to correct this problem of using DELETE, INSERT or UPDATE on a view.

 The PostgreSQL views are created using the CREATE VIEW statement.
 The PostgreSQL views can be created from a single table, multiple tables, or another view.